ChameleonCloud/docs/source/technical/metrics.rst

 .. tip::
-   The node ID and the instance ID are different.
-You can get a node's ID for a reservation from the Horizon GUI (https://chi.tacc.chamelonecloud.org).
+   The node UUID and the instance UUID are different.
+You can get a node's UUID for a reservation from the Horizon GUI (https://chi.tacc.chameleoncloud.org for TACC reservations, https://chi.uc.chameleoncloud.org for UC reservations).
 Click on your lease name from within the list of leases on the Leases subtab within the Reservations tab.
-The node ID is at the very bottom under the ``Nodes`` section.
+The node UUID is at the very bottom under the ``Nodes`` section.

 For example, issuing the following command: